Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 A replica of the clay statue inside Barbörukapella

-He and his coworkers found several pieces of objects on the floor of the chapel, a broken piece of a pearl made of amber, broken pieces of a clay pot, brass objects, pieces of horseshoes, several broken nails, and pieces of iron.
+He and his coworkers found several objects on the floor of the chapel: a broken piece of amber pearl, broken fragments of a clay pot, brass objects, fragments of horseshoes, several broken nails, and pieces of iron.
 And a part of a clay pipe.

 The most remarkable object they found was a small clay statue of St. Barbara holding her signature tower.Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

-I took a photo of the original statue of Barbara on the information sign - it is very small
+I took a photo of the original statue of Barbara on the information sign - it is tiny

-The statue was most likely made in Utrecht in Holland, but that is only a guess as many such statues came from Utrecht.
+The statue was most likely made in Utrecht, Holland, but that is only a guess, as many such statues came from there.

 The original statue is in the possession of Þjóðminjasafn Íslands - the National Museum of Iceland.

-I visited the museum to have a look at the statue and was surprised at how tiny it is.
-It was impossible to take a photo of it as it is under glass, so I include a photo of it which I took of the information sign by Barbörukapella chapel.
+I visited the museum to see the statue and was surprised by how tiny it is.
+It was impossible to take a photo of it, as it is so small and under glass, so I include a picture of the information sign by the Barbörukapella chapel.

 You can also see a photo of the statue at Sarpur